mikrono/tModLoaderWiki_kr_ko/ModTile.md

 The minimum pickaxe power required for pickaxes to mine this block.
 Defaults to 0.

+### public int[] adjTiles

+An array of the IDs of tiles that this tile can be considered as when looking for crafting stations.

 ## Methods

 ### public void AddToArray(ref int[] array)